virtuaCode/valheim-mods/EquipWheel/README.md

 This mod adds an user interface for equipping/using items in an easier and faster way.
 The menu will be visible by holding the 'G' key (can be changed).
 On gamepads it's the LEFT button on the D-Pad by default.

+**New in version 1.5.1: Changed Gamepad bindings** Hotkeys for Gamepad has been changed.
+The default is now the 'Use' button (X on Xbox Controllers).

 **New in version 1.5.0: Changed Gamepad bindings and Regex filtering** Hotkeys for Gamepad has been changed.
 The default is now the LEFT (or RIGHT) button on the D-Pad.
 Filtering items now supports Regular Expressions.